 Posted on July 31, 2017 by Brittney Loveall-Talley

-What's the best waist trainer?
-It really depends on your goals, your body type, and how much you'd like to spend.
-We've listed below the ones we recommend for getting started based on your body type and torso length.
+What's the best waist trainer for beginners?
+This is a question we get all the time.
+The answer is: It really depends on your goals, your body type, and how much you'd like to spend.
+We've listed below 6 waist trainers that we recommend for beginners, with details about which one will best fit your body type and torso length.

 The CS-201 is a ridiculously comfortable corset that "hugs the body" without an extreme cinch.
 And, because it is relatively short, it will fit most body types and torso lengths.
 The mesh is ultra breathable for comfort.

 Torso Length: Short / Standard

 Dimensions: 9.5" Front / 8.75" Back / 7.25" Side

 Best for: If you are "hip-py" with a short torso (under 8") and lots of natural curve.